 Proverbs 19:21, “Many are the plans in a person’s heart, but it is the Lord’s purpose that prevails.”

 Have you ever wondered how God works with man’s free will choices and still remains in control of everything?
-In other words, if God knows our end from the beginning how does He actually allow us to make our own decisions and not make us His fatalistic robots?
-And if God ultimately already knows what were going to do, doesn’t that remove our ability to act freely?
+Meaning, if God knows our end from the beginning how does He actually allow us to make our own decisions and not make us His fatalistic robots?
+Because if God ultimately already knows what were going to do, doesn’t that remove our ability to act freely?

-King Solomon in today’s proverb gives the simple solution to understanding the supposed problem between God’s sovereignty and man’s free will.
-Simply said, “Man freely chooses his plans in his heart and God freely chooses what purpose He will accomplish with man and the choices he made.”
-Man is free to make his own choices, but God determines the consequences, whether they are bad or good.
-William Lane Craig wrote, “We are not causally determined to make all the choices we make; rather many choices are up to us and are therefore free choices.
-We are held accountable for such choices because they are not the result of random brain events but are undertaken for reasons which we weigh and act upon.”
+I believe King Solomon in the above proverb gives the simple solution to understanding the supposed problem between God’s sovereignty and man’s free will.
+Simply, “Man freely chooses his plans in his heart and God freely chooses what purpose He will accomplish with man and the choices he makes.”
+Meaning, “man is free to make his own choices, but God determines the consequences- whether they be bad or good.”

-For example, you may make plans to move to a new house on Grey Street, however, for God’s purpose to come to pass, He may close the door and make available another house on Brown Street.
-Even though your plans were changed by God’s sovereignty to fulfill His bigger purpose, you were still able to freely make your choice.
-You can follow the leading of the Lord or rebel and try to move into Grey Street anyways, either way it will be your choice.
-Ultimately, everything will work out for God’s good plan, but not everything will work out for your good.
-For things to work out for your good, you have to willingly love and serve God (Romans 8:28).
+For example, you may be freely making plans to move to a new house on Grey Street, however, for God’s purpose to come to pass He may close the door and make available another house on Brown Street.
+Thus, your plans were changed by God’s sovereignty to fulfill his bigger purpose and plan, but yet it was still in line with your freedom to choose.

-The Christian can be confident that God has given us freedom of choice.
-We are not pre-programmed robots or animals that live by mindless instinct.
-At the same time, we should always be aware of God’s bigger plans and purposes in our lives.
-We should make the right choices when God gives us the power to act and trust Him when He works out everything for His purpose.
+The Christian can be confident that God has given them freedom of choice- we are not His robots.
+At the same, we should always be submitted to God’s bigger plans and purposes in our lives.
+Just because God knows everything that will happen and is working it out for His glory doesn’t mean He didn’t give mankind the ability to make their own choices.
+Therefore, we should make the right choices when it is in our power to act and trust God when it is in His power to act.

-- Think of 2-3 plans you are making in this season of your life.
+- What plans are you making in this season of your life?